arsenetar/dupeguru/help/en/faq.rst

 I have a folder from which I really don't want to delete files.
 ------------------------------------------------------------------

-If you want to be sure that dupeGuru will never delete file from a particular folder, make sure to set its state to **Reference** at :doc:`directories`.
+If you want to be sure that dupeGuru will never delete file from a particular folder, make sure to set its state to **Reference** at :doc:`folders`.

 What is this '(X discarded)' notice in the status bar?
 ------------------------------------------------------